A Fresh Take On Annual Employee Engagement Surveys

 To use a medical analogy, if a pulse survey is taking the temperature of employee sentiment at frequent intervals, then the annual employee engagement survey is the yearly physical exam measuring all the metrics of good health.
 There can be value in measuring temperature, but if that’s all you do, you’ll never know why there’s a fever.

 The annual census survey diagnoses the causes of problems and suggests a treatment plan.
-It can be coupled with follow-up pulse surveys to measure the efficacy of treatment and raise the alert if changes in the treatment plan are needed.
+It reveals what really matters to employees.
+The census survey can be coupled with follow-up pulse surveys to measure the efficacy of treatment and raise the alert if changes in the treatment plan are needed.
 But without the diagnostic tool of the annual survey, measurements alone will not effect a cure.

 Could your company use a comprehensive annual check-up?